 This entry must be submitted on behalf of a customer the technology was used for.Enter Now

-This unique award focuses on the efforts and achievements of consultancies that aim to bring employee engagement into the forefront of a business.
-As a new and emerging field of study, candidates will be expected to demonstrate effective methods in maintaining employee satisfaction for its clients.Enter Now
+This award focuses on the efforts and achievements of consultancies that aim to bring employee engagement into the forefront of a business.
+The consultancies that deliver their expert skills to the benefit of their clients and employees.Enter Now

 This award follows the same criteria as The Employee Engagement Company of the Year Award (above) but focuses on those organisations outside the UK & Ireland.
 Any submission from overseas must be tangibly different from a UK submission from the same company.
 There are no boundaries on number of employees within a business for this award.Enter Now

 We couldn’t do it without the input of our judging panel that will decide on the six finalists in each category and overall winners of The Employee Engagement Awards.

 Representing the many skills needed for Employee Engagement, we have a diverse & expert panel from some of the biggest brands and positions of influence within the industry, with more to come!

 VP, Editor & Head of Content, HR Grapevine

 Head of Culture & Engagement, Lloyds Banking Group

 Head of internal communication for AXA PPP healthcare